dapr/docs/daprdocs/content/en/operations/configuration/configuration-overview.md

 #### Self-hosted sidecar

 In self hosted mode the Dapr configuration is a configuration file, for example `config.yaml`.
-By default the Dapr sidecar looks in the default Dapr folder for the runtime configuration eg: `$HOME/.dapr/config.yaml` in Linux/MacOS and `%USERPROFILE%\.dapr\config.yaml` in Windows.
+By default, the Dapr sidecar looks in the default Dapr folder for the runtime configuration eg: `$HOME/.dapr/config.yaml` in Linux/MacOS and `%USERPROFILE%\.dapr\config.yaml` in Windows.

 A Dapr sidecar can also apply a configuration by using a `--config` flag to the file path with `dapr run` CLI command.